jilld58/WahWah/README.md

 In the simulator, you can control:
 1. Speed of LFO
-2. Maximum Frequency
+2. Maximum Frequency of LFO
-3. Minimum Frequency
+3. Minimum Frequency of LFO
 4. Q

 The "WahWah.pd" file is the Pure Data patch for the effect.

+pd-for-ios is required.